BuyMyBeard/BuyMyBeard/README.md

 - 👋 Hi, I’m @BuyMyBeard
 - 👀 I’m interested in ...
 Game Development
-- 🌱 I’m currently learning ... anything and everything
+- 🌱 I’m currently learning ...
+C++ and Deep learning
 - 💞️ I’m looking to collaborate on ...
 Game Jams
 - 📫 How to reach me ...
 BuyMyBeard#8716 on Discord